-After you’ve written out your last essay and sent in your last college application, there are still a few things you need to do while waiting for your acceptance letters to come in.
+After you’ve written out your last essay and sent in your last college application, there are still a few things you need to do while waiting for your college acceptance letters to come in.

 Check Your Emails At Least Once A Day

 Checking your emails every day is absolutely crucial.
-The admissions or financial aid office of any of the colleges you have applied to may require ask you to submit additional information or documentation before they can make a final decision.
+The admissions or financial aid office of any of the colleges you have applied to may ask you to submit additional information or documentation before they can make a final decision.
 You definitely do not want to miss these emails.
 If you usually communicate via WhatsApp and don’t tend to check your emails daily, create a reminder on your corkboard or your cell phone.
 Check your spam folder too, just in case.

 Complete All Financial Aid Formalities